• 16 min read

 Flowers have long been cherished for more than their beauty and fragrance.
 Across cultures and histories, they've been imbued with deeper meanings, symbolising various emotions and concepts.
 Among these, hope and resilience stand out as universal themes.

-Different flowers, with their unique colours, shapes, and growth habits, have come to be a symbol of hope, powerful ideas in various cultural contexts.
+Different flowers, with their unique colours, shapes, and growth habits, have come to symbolise hope and, powerful ideas in various cultural contexts.

 1. Forget-Me-Nots (Myosotis)